Opencart lets you to send email by:

 SPF - Sender Framework Policy

-A nice article explaining this further here:
+Also a nice article explaining this in further detail: